last updated January 21, 2016

 Assignment 2) Progressive Paper: (35 total) The assignments outlined below constitute a "progressive paper."

 This means each paper you complete is folded into the next paper

 after receiving editing from me as well as from your peers.

 The first paper becomes the introduction for the 2nd, the 2nd becomes

 the first part for the final paper, to which

 you will add an additional level of criticism as well as a

-to learn appropriate citation format (APA or MLA), and will be
+to learn appropriate citation format (APA, MLA, or Chicago), and will be

 expected to complete extensive revision and editing of your work as